JeremyToler/auto_photo_org/README.md

-# auto_photo_org
+# Automatic Photo Organizer
-Automaticly rename photos and move them to the correct directorys.
+Automatically rename photos and move them to the correct directories.